-various lithogenic elements, and may carry organisms originating from the coastal and shelf zones (Krumpen et al., 2019; Charette et al., 2020).
+The surface waters within the Transpolar Drift are characterized by high concentrations of dissolved organic carbon (DOC) and various lithogenic elements and may carry organisms originating from the coastal and shelf zones (Krumpen et al., 2019; Charette et al., 2020).
 Paffrath et al. (2021) showed, based on lithogenic provenance tracers, that most of the freshwater encountered in the Eurasian Arctic Ocean is derived from the Lena, Yenisei and Ob rivers, whose contributions do not fully mix and form distinct freshwater domains within the Transpolar Drift.
-The high nutrient load in these terrestrial waters is in parts consumed already on the wide Siberian shelves (Laukert et al., 2022, and references therein), and their role for primary production at the pan-Arctic scale is still not entirely clear (Fouest et al., 2013; Terhaar et al., 2021; Gibson et al., 2022).
-Mixed with ambient waters, this land-runoff forms a relatively fresh surface layer uniform in temperature and salinity: the polar mixed layer (ML, gray in Fig. 2c).
+The high nutrient load in these terrestrial waters is, in parts, already utilized on the wide Siberian shelves (Laukert et al., 2022) and their role for primary production at the pan-Arctic scale is still not entirely clear (Fouest et al., 2013; Terhaar et al., 2021; Gibson et al., 2022).
+Mixed with ambient waters, this land-runoff forms a relatively fresh surface layer uniform in temperature and salinity: the polar mixed layer (ML, gray in Figure 2c).
 This surface layer is bound by a pycnocline, i.e., a sharp increase in density, primarily set by salinity here, over a few meters, that we refer to as the base of the surface mixed layer.
 Below, salinity further increases, but more gradually, i.e., over tens of meters, with temperatures at or close to the freezing point.
-This layer is called the Arctic halocline (teal in Fig. 2c, Rudels et al. (2012); Schauer et al. (1997)).
-In temperature and salinity space (i.e., TS-diagrams), the halocline appears as an increase in salinity close to the freezing point line (Fig. 3a).
-Due to its strong stratification, the halocline suppresses the vertical exchange between the surface layer and underlying waters (Schulz et al., 2023a), and prevents both heat and nutrients from the Atlantic Water layer to reach the surface.
-In addition, the strong stratification also decouples the speed and even direction of lateral advection in the surface layer and halocline, which may all contribute to a heterogeneous distribution of tracers as well as microorganisms in these layers, despite being both located in the potentially sun-lit upper ocean.
+This layer is called the Arctic halocline (teal in Figure 2c, Rudels et al. (2012); Schauer et al. (1997)).
+In temperature and salinity space (i.e., TS-diagrams), the halocline appears as an increase in salinity close to